 No Savings Here

 New cars lose value right after they’re driven off the lot, making buying used a wise choice in the eyes of most personal-finance gurus.
-But the pandemic has upended its fair share of conventional wisdom, and lingering supply issues mean used cars are selling for more — and in some cases, more than their new counterparts.
-The problem shows little sign of abating, too: GM is even shutting down most North American plants for part of September because of chip shortages.
-So which used models may not provide the usual budgetary boost?
-An iSeeCars analysis of sales data from the first half of June found that in 16 cases, lightly used cars from model years 2019-2020 sold for more than their brand-new versions.
+But the pandemic has upended its fair share of conventional wisdom, and lingering supply issues mean that used cars are selling for more — and in some cases, even more than their new counterparts.
+An iSeeCars analysis of sales data from November found that in 15 cases, lightly used cars from model years 2020-2021 sold for more than their brand-new versions.
+Here’s a list of models where buying used may not provide the usual budgetary boost.